cloudstack-llc/msty-docs/content/1.features/chat-attachments.md

 Learn about the different types of attachments and how to add and manage them below.

-::image-plain{src="/features/chat-attachments/youtube-video-attachments.webp" alt="YouTube video attachments in Msty"}
+::image-plain{src="/features/chat-attachments/youtube-video-attachments.webp" alt="Chat attachments in Msty"}
 ::

 ## Documents